Anastasiia Kosu: National team career

 At 14 years old, Kosu represented Russia at the 2019 FIBA U16 Women's European Championship where she averaged 18.0 points and 15.0 rebounds in seven games.
 During the championship game against Lithuania, she scored 27 points and 14 rebounds to help Russia win a gold medal.
 She was subsequently named to the All-Tournament team and tournament MVP.

 She represented Russia at the 2021 FIBA Under-19 Women's Basketball World Cup, where she led her team in scoring, and averaged a double-double of 15.7 points and 12.8 rebounds per game.
 On 8 August 2021, in a game against Hungary, she scored 20 points and 20 rebounds, becoming the seventh player to record a 20-point, 20-rebound double-double at the FIBA Under-19 Women's Basketball World Cup.

 Personal life

-Kosu's father was a former professional basketball player in Spain, who died when she was six years old.
+Kosu's father was originally from Nigeria and was a professional basketball player in Spain.
+He died when Kosu was six years old.